kayvonf/klabel/README.md

    * See the example configuration file in [config_examples/lfviz_config.json](config_examples/lfviz_config.json).
 4. Open `lfviz.html` in a browser.
 Set the query string parameter `lfviz.html?config=<MYCONFIG>` to load your WeakDB data dump using lfviz.

-## Getting Started with a New Labeling Session
+## Getting Started with a New Data Labeling Session

 1. Create the directory `labeling_results/` in the top level of your web tree.
 2. Create a labeling task and place the task description `.json` file in `labeling_results/`.